opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Working-with-Scripts.md

----
-lang: en-us
-title: Working with Scripts
-viewport: width=device-width, initial-scale=1.0
----

 # Working with Scripts

-The **Scripts** topic in the [Navigation Panel]{.GeneralNavigation} provides the views to manage the script repository, script runners, and script types.
+The **Scripts** topic in the Navigation Panel provides the views to manage the script repository, script runners, and script types.

 Click on any **Administration** [function item[[]{.MCTextPopupArrow}Fuction items are displayed as icons with